Serving All of British Columbia

 As can be seen from the above inevitable accident examples, whether an accident was truly inevitable depends on the specific facts of each case.
 So, any case where a person raises (or may raise) the defence of inevitable accident should be carefully investigated by an experienced British Columbia automobile accident lawyer.

 Because of the importance of that investigation, it is equally important to preserve all evidence immediately after the accident to determine if someone may have been at fault.
-For help with that process and to speak with a lawyer today, call 1-800-JUSTICE or contact Preszler Injury Lawyers online.
+For help with that process and to speak with a lawyer today, call 1-844-373-8202 or contact Preszler Injury Lawyers online.

 Connect With Our Legal Team